desultory/ugrd/readme.md

 `cryptsetup` is a dictionary that contains LUKS volumes to be decrypted.

+> If `hostonly` mode is set, additional checks will be used to verify specified LUKS volumes

 A minimal defintion to decrypt a volume protected by a passphrase:

 ```